 6. Use freezer-safe containers to store your food.

 Plastic containers, glass containers or jars, or freezer bags all work great.
 Be sure you have freezer bags instead of “storage bags”; storage bags use a thinner plastic, and aren’t designed for the freezer.
+These are the food storage containers you need in your kitchen.

 7. Give your food an extra layer of protection.